harshit1142/Insight/README.md

 <h1 align="center" id="title">Insight</h1>

 <p id="description">A Movie Rated Website having a collection of movies across the world.
-Through this website you will able to get movie various information like year of release,director,cast,plot and rating given at different genuine website.</p>
+Through this website you will able to get Movies / Webseries various information like year of release,director,cast,plot and rating given at different genuine website.</p>

 <h2>🚀 Check it OUT 👇🏻</h2>